 Forest Bathing

 Nestle a pair of clawfoot bathtubs under a grove of tall redwood trees to give new meaning to the Japanese art of forest bathing.
-Sink into these tubs and breathe in the sweet dampness of the forest floor, or light the fire pit to ward off the evening chill.
-Find these tubs outside the Big Sur cabin at Glen Oaks, Big Sur, CA.
+Sink into the hot water and breathe in the sweet dampness of the forest floor, listen to the sound of the Big Sur river, and light the fire pit to ward off the evening chill.
+Find these outdoor baths outside the Big Sur cabin at Glen Oaks, Big Sur, CA.

 Desert Bath

-The stark beauty of the desert is another vista to soak in.
-A minimally-designed shelter allows you to comfortably settle into the striking landscape of Joshua Tree indefinitely.
-This outdoor bath offers a rain shower, two sinks, and a toilet, discreetly tucked in-between the tub and sinks.
-Designed by Oak Design Project.
+The stark beauty of the desert is another vista worth soaking in.
+A minimally designed shelter allows you to comfortably settle into the open landscape of Joshua Tree indefinitely.
+With sun-scorched days and cool, starlit nights, outdoor bathing here invites both hot and cold immersion, depending on the season.
+Designed by Oak Design Project, this outdoor bath space offers a rain shower, twin sinks, and a toilet, discreetly integrated between the bathing and wash areas.